pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "In order to get better you change limits, and when you change limits you're gonna look bad and you're gonna fail.
 At West Point I learned that failure was never a destination.
 In other words, when you are knocked back, figure out why and then change.
 The other thing is that you're not gonna get there alone.
 Be on a team.
 Surround yourself with good people and learn how to listen.
 You're not gonna learn with you just talking, and when you do talk, converse.
 Don't make excuses.
 Figure out the solution, and you don't have to figure it out yourself."
 --Coach Mike Krzyzewski, as clipped in *The Bear*

+"If you only do what you can do, you will never be more than who you are now."
+--Master Shifu, *Kung Fu Panda*

 "Thanks to the Interstate Highway System, it is now possible to travel from coast to coast without seeing anything."
 --Charles Kuralt